freddyb/homepage/content/homeasisstant_not_securable.md

-title: Home assisstant can not be secured for internet access
+title: Home assistant can not be secured for internet access
 date: 2024-12-15

 ### The Goal: Smart Heating Control